 What Is Silk?

-Silk offers the look of a delicate fabric while being strong and long-lasting when properly cared for.
+Silk offers the look and feel of a delicate fabric while being strong and long-lasting when properly cared for.
 It’s a natural protein fiber obtained from silkworm larvae, which spin cocoons made of continuous filaments.
 The cocoons are harvested (before the moth inside breaks free), carefully unraveled, and the silk threads collected and spun into yarn.

 The Benefits of Silk